« April 2007 | Main | June 2007 »

 The Panorama documentary on Blackburn last Monday on BBC1 was, as John Lloyd said in the Financial Times yesterday "vastly skilful and unrelievedly bleak" in showing Blackburn as a town divided by fear and distrust between the white population and the 'Asian' population.
 It gave voice to the worries of both populations and demonstrated how rarely they integrate, by, for example, showing the entirely different (apart from central shopping areas) runs that two local taxi firms, one all white drivers and one all Asian drivers, mapped in the course of a day.

 For a bit of light relief I then watched BBC4's Music Hall Meltdown, but with my mindset still influenced by the Panorama programme, was immediately struck by how 'white' it was, and wondered whether anyone who wasn't born and bred, several generations British, would get the point of it.
 First up was Madness, who are an 'English' band par excellence, and yet of course influenced by Jamaican ska.
 They sang 'House of Fun', about a boy trying to buy condoms.
-I had my beer goggles on by this stage as well, so started to think, maybe that is the root of this 'lack of integratSeven_sins_mainion' - Brits with their social dis-ease (as Kate Fox puts it) can only socialise and integrate with outsiders through giving riotous expression to the basest or most fundamental human drives, of sex, drugs/alcohol and rock and roll.
+I had my beer goggles on by this stage as well, so started to think, maybe that is the root of this 'lack of integration' - Brits with their social dis-ease (as Kate Fox puts it) can only socialise and integrate with outsiders through giving riotous expression to the basest or most fundamental human drives, of sex, drugs/alcohol and rock and roll.
 And of course for hardline Muslims, none of these routes is acceptable.
 The extraordinary Channel 4 programme the next night, Seven Sins of England, made the point even more clearly.
 I remember when I was canvassing ten years ago, talking with one angry white East Ender, lifelong Labour supporter threatening to vote BNP.
 "They don't even come to the pub" he said.
 "Well Muslims can't drink alcohol", I said.
 "Yeah but they could have an orange juice" he retorted.

 Maybe there is some scope for integrative activities such as sport or music without the sex, booze and rock n roll.
 I'm not convinced though.
 I am always recommending to the Europeans in Japanese companies that I do training for that they find more ways of socialising, with beer, with their Japanese colleagues if they really want to become trusted insiders in a Japanese company, because the Japanese are similar to the British in this need to have the excuse of a few beers before revealing their true selves and thoughts.